mbolgheather/gates-of-hell/README.md

 Speaking of Soros, if you venture to build an app, trusted and free of tunnels to hack through; hey, save on your costs, voting machines are not interested in that!

+2016-12-13

+### Hearings Sound of Collapse

+'Inquiry of Russian Hacking in Election.. potential confrontation..
+Trump in his first days in office' New York Times, maybe a break, there insipid smearing of PizzaGate, or crumbling away, the sound is so quiet, with The Washington Post, plenty of hearings.